When Life as You Know It Ends

 War breaks out in Black Mountain, which takes both a physical and mental toll on the survivors.
 I won’t spoil the outcome, but I’ll instead touch upon the psychological effects of disaster Forstchen so beautifully illustrates.
 In times of bitter distress, people devolve into their most primitive states.
 Food, water, family, and shelter are all that are valued, and people will kill for each.
 At the community level, horrific decisions about who lives and who dies need to be made.
 I argue that in circumstances like in the aftermath of an EMP, we can become increasingly more inhuman.
 Forstchen’s narrative is an incredibly gripping description of such circumstances that we can both learn from and enjoy.

-If you’d like to chat further about the book, feel free to contact me or leave a comment in the comment section.
-You can read my review of Forstchen’s sequel, One Year After, right here.
+If you’d like to chat further about the One Second After book review, feel free to contact me or leave a comment below.
+If you liked the One Second After book review, you can read my review of Forstchen’s sequel, One Year After, right here.
 You can also find other Forstchen books in the Bunker Basics Store.